Earn a PhD in Mechanical Engineering

 Dissertation requirements

 The dissertation is a document embodying the results of the student’s original investigation under the guidance of his/her advisory committee.
 It is expected that this document will yield scholarly products, typically one or more articles worthy of publication in high-quality archival journals.
 The student’s advisory committee will examine the student’s dissertation closely for both scientific content and format, and deem it worthy of acceptance by the Graduate Faculty as meeting the requirements for the Doctor of Philosophy degree.
 The dissertation must be formatted appropriately.
-Formatting specification and further information regarding dissertations are available at http://grad.mst.edu/currentstudents/thesisdissertationinformation/formatting/.
+Formatting specifications and further information regarding dissertations are available at Formatting Resources.

 Final examination requirements